 Aside from burn-in, TVs are also prone to failure for many other reasons, and this can occur with any TV, whether it's an OLED, QD-OLED, or LCD with an LED backlight.
 This test will simulate multiple on/off cycles per day to test that circuitry.
 Heat impacts the components in any TV, so we're also looking for failures from things such as blown capacitors or other failed components.
 We're also looking for any change in brightness, as even non-organic LEDs have a limited lifespan, and their brightness is likely to decrease over time.
 We're hoping to better understand how these components fail and to look for any trends across brands or across specific panel types.

 For this test, we've used our existing inventory shelving to set up all 100 TVs.
 A new electrical subpanel and surge protection system was installed to ensure each TV is powered properly and properly protected.
 Each TV is connected to a Yodeck media player via HDMI, and each streamer is connected via ethernet to a central server.
 It allows us to control the content being displayed on all 100 televisions at once.
 The Yodeck streamers also support HDMI-CEC, allowing us to remotely control the TVs, turning them on and off according to a fixed schedule.
+All 100 TVs are displaying the exact same content: a live stream of the U.S. version of CNN, untouched, with all commercials and breaks intact.

 For the duration of this test, each TV will be set up according to our recommended pre-calibration settings for that model, but with the brightness at max.
 We'll also spot-check these settings to ensure that nothing changes over time due to a firmware update or other bug that could cause the settings to change.
 For the OLED TVs in this test, we'll enable all panel-saving features, including pixel shift features and additional burn-in prevention mechanisms, like LG's logo luminance adjustment feature.